webrtc/FirebaseRTC/correctedCodelab.md

             >Note: If you go to the home page of your project, you can see it in Settings > Project Settings (or look at the URL!)
         - Disable Google Analytics
         - Click Create project.
+        - Creation takes a moment.
+When you project is created, click Continue.

     The application that you're going to build uses two Firebase services available on the web:
     * Cloud Firestore